expenture/Expense/README.md

 ### Authentication Related APIs

-APIs in this section is used for user registration or authentication (i.e. register and login).
+APIs in this section is used for user registration or authentication (i.e. register and sign in).

 #### User Registration